woutersf/git-nxt/README.md

 * improve semver sorting with https://github.com/z4kn4fein/php-semver
 * add suggestions for alpha releases and other types
 * Add command for creating the tag
+* Build binary in GH actions and allow single download of that

 ## Done
 * Test for no tags (suggest 1.0.0)